-Just like the skin on your face, your scalp needs to be exfoliated to get rid of dead skin cells that can clog your pores and create an oily swampy environment.
+Just like the skin on your face, your scalp needs to be exfoliated to get rid of dead skin cells that can clog your pores and create an oily, swampy environment.
 Scalp exfoliation will also help increase blood circulation in your scalp.
-We advise you to exfoliate twice a week.
+We advise you to exfoliate weekly.

 Don’t go for specialized hair and scalp moisturizers without consulting a medical specialist.
 Your scalp moisturizes itself and your regular shampoo and conditioner should be enough to cater to all your moisturizing needs.

-Our Uhai haircare products are great companions on your journey to a healthier scalp.
-They are sulfate and parabens-free.
+Our products are great companions on your journey to a healthier scalp.
+They are sulfate and paraben-free.
 They include some of the natural ingredients mentioned here including coconut, aloe vera and tea tree.
 Finally, they are moisturizing, which is key to maintaining a healthy scalp.

 We hope you see it now.
 Your scalp is just as important as your hair (if not more).
-Keep your scalp healthy by eating a balanced diet, using the right hair care products, and exfoliating twice a week.
+Keep your scalp healthy by eating a balanced diet, using the right hair care products, and exfoliating weekly.
 Good luck on your journey!